thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 ~~~

-A user is asking the automated agent to do something.
-The agent decides they
-need to retrieve content from an origin.
-They send an HTTP request with a Signature
+A User initiates an action requiring the Autoimated Agent to perform an HTTP request.
+The Automated Agent constructs the request, generates a signature using its signing key,
-header as defined in {{Section 3.1 of HTTP-MESSAGE-SIGNATURES}}.
+and includes it in the request as defined in {{Section 3.1 of HTTP-MESSAGE-SIGNATURES}}
-The origin validates the signature.
-If it validates, it sends the requested content.
+along with `Signature-Agent` header for discovery for its
+verification key.
+Upon receiving the request, the Origin ensures it has the verification key for the Agent,
+validates the signature, and processes the request if the signature is valid.

+## Deployment Models

+Signature verification can be performed either directly by origins or delegated to a fronting proxy.
+Direct verification by origins provides simplicity and control.
+Proxy verification offloads processing and enables shared caching across multiple origins.
+The choice depends on traffic volume and operational requirements.

 ## Generating HTTP Message Signature {#generating-http-message-signature}